abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

-Inside an entity, operations can be categorized in Command and Query.
-Commands are operations that change the internal state of an entity and Queries are operations that do some calculations and return the result without changing the internal state of the entity.
+Inside an entity, operations can be categorized in *Command* and *Query*.
+Commands are operations that change the internal state of an entity and queries are operations that do some calculations and return the result without changing the internal state of the entity.
 Joining these two operations could be problematic in some situations.
-In this way the concept of Side-Effect-Free comes into DDD.
+In this way the concept of *Side-Effect-Free* comes into *DDD*.

-Consider that you have the Entity below:
+Consider that you have the *Entity* below:

 ````csharp
 public class Person : Entity<Guid>